List of Abbott Elementary characters: Ava Coleman

 The first season showcases Ava's carelessness and antics on full display.
-She spends her entire time doing livestreaming on Instagram, making Tiktoks, watching Love Island and bullying the staff, especially Janine.
-During the Pilot episode, it is revealed that Ava obtained her job as principal after blackmailing the superintendent, whom she caught cheating on his wife.
+She spends her entire time doing livestreaming on Instagram, making TikTok videos, watching Love Island and bullying the staff, especially Janine.
+During the pilot episode, it is revealed that Ava obtained her job as principal after blackmailing the superintendent, whom she caught cheating on his wife.
 However, the superintendent later visits Abbott and tells Ava that he has divorced his wife and is now married to the woman he was caught with by Ava, and that she is at risk of losing her job.
 In the penultimate episode of the first season, Ava wins over the district and the superintendent, and keeps her job.
-Following her successful presentation to the district, Ava continues her normal antics in the second season, although as the season progresses, it becomes clear that she is engaging with the job more and that she is developing actual skills as a principal.
-She also gets more compassionate with children, giving them money for lunches & clothes in need and organising a fundraising campaign for the school by arranging students to sell candy at the local mall, a sharp contrast from the first season, where she pilfered the funds send by the district board to create a flashy new school signboard featuring herself instead of providing the staff with necessary items.
-However, she gets into an argument with Barbara after the latter is publicly berated by her fellow church-goer (who also happened to be a district board member) who was overcharged by a student acting upon Ava's instructions.
-Ava defends her amoral advice by describing her own struggles with poverty & stating that the kid in question was in desperate need of money due to his family's financial strain.
+Following her successful presentation to the district, Ava continues her normal antics in the second season, although as the season progresses, it becomes clear that she is engaging with the job more and that she is developing skills as a principal.
+She also becomes more compassionate towards children, giving them money for lunches and clothes and organizing a fundraising campaign for the school by arranging students to sell candy at the local mall, a sharp contrast from the first season, where she pilfered the funds sent by the district board instead of providing the staff with necessary items.
+However, she gets into an argument with Barbara after the latter is publicly berated by her fellow churchgoer (who also happened to be a district board member) who was overcharged by a student acting upon Ava's instructions.
+Ava defends her amoral advice by describing her own struggles with poverty and stating that the kid in question was in desperate need of money due to his family's financial strain.
 After substituting for Janine when she is out sick, and sitting in on Jacob's class to investigate allegations of racism against him, Ava realizes that she actually likes her job and learning and decides to start studying for the principal's certification she should have had to get the job in the first place.
-She attends Harvard University, using their Wifi to complete her online course in Master of Education and returns completely changed in the third session, but this change doesn't lasts longer (much to the staff's relief).
-Ava also starts to show more care and compassion for her staff when she starts supporting them in their activities and personal life and has even started to like Janine a little more.
-In the fourth season, she blackmails Miles Nathaniel for procuring computers for the impoverished school.
-At the end of the season, the district authorities find out Ava's acceptance of the bribed computers & sack her, but the entire staff & students of Abbott Elementary, alongside the parents & the local community rallies behind her, causing in her reinstatement as principal.
+In season 3, she references having attended Harvard University.
+It is eventually revealed that she did not attend the university, but used their Wi-Fi to complete an online course in Master of Education.
+After the course, her personality is temporarily changed, focusing more on supervision and principal responsibilities; staff are relieved when she returns to her usual apathy.
+Ava also starts to show more care and compassion for her staff, and she starts supporting them in their activities and personal lives.
+In season 4, she blackmails Miles Nathaniel in order to procure computers for the impoverished school.
+At the end of the season, the district authorities find out about Ava's acceptance of the bribed computers and fire her, but the staff and students of Abbott, alongside the parents and the local community, rally behind her, resulting in her reinstatement as principal.